Constitution of the Balint Society of Australia

 (h) Foster the growth of the Balint community.

 The Society shall be organised as a not-for-profit organisation and individual members will not derive profit from involvement in the Society’s affairs.

 4. MEMBERSHIP OF THE SOCIETY

 Membership of the Society shall consist of Ordinary and Honorary members.

 (a) Ordinary membership shall be open to individuals who are professionals working with patients in health care settings and who submit a completed application form to the secretary and pay the Society’s dues to the Treasurer.
 The rights and obligations of Ordinary members are as provided for in the Rules of the Society under the Associations Incorporation Reform Act 2012

 (b) Honorary membership shall be open to persons considered to be of outstanding merit by the Society.
-Honorary members need not pay annual dues, nor may they hold office or vote.
+Honorary members can vote, need not pay annual dues, but may not hold office.